Calculate Binomial Distribution in Excel

 - Probability_s (required argument) – This is the probability of success in each trial.

 - Cumulative (required argument) – This is a logical value that determines the form of the function.
 It can either be:

 - TRUE – Uses the cumulative distribution function.

 - FALSE – Uses the probability mass function.

 To learn more, launch our free Excel crash course now!

-How to use the BINOM.DIST Function in Excel?
+How to use the Binomial Distribution Function in Excel?